 accordance with Mass.
-General Laws, Chapter 40A Section 11, notice is hereby given that the Fasthampton Planning Board will hold the following public hearing on 7/20/2021 at 6:00pm via remote meeting:
+In General Laws, Chapter 40A Section 11, notice is hereby given that the Easthampton Plannina Board will hold the following public hearing on 7/20/2021 at 6:00pm via remote meeting:

 Clovercraft LLC dba Budzee seeking a Special Permit under Sections 10.10 and 12.9 of the Zoning Easthampton Ordinance to operate as a Marijuana Delivery Operator.
-Property is located at 17 East Street (Map 110, Lot 10) in the Highway Business (HB) zoning interested Any person wishing to be heard on the matter may participate in the remote meeting at the time designated above via Zoom: Computer/Smart Device (video & audio): zoom.us/join Phone (audio only): (646)558-8656
+Property is located at 17 East Street (Map 110, Lot 10) in the Highway Business (HB) zoning district.

-Applications can be viewed online: easthamptonma.gov/pl anningboard the Town's online calendar.
+Applications can be viewed online: easthamptonma.gov/pl anningboard